Charlotte Hammans

 Charlotte Hammans (born 18 March 2001) is an Australian rules footballer playing for the Carlton Football Club in the AFL Women's (AFLW).

 Early football

-Hammans was named in the initial squad of the 2018 Under 18s All Australian team after kicking 4 goals in 5 games in the 2018 AFL Women's Under 18 Championships.
+Hammans signed with the Gold Coast Suns Academy and was named in the initial squad of the 2018 Under 18s All Australian team after kicking 4 goals in 5 games in the 2018 AFL Women's Under 18 Championships.